 Developers tend to charge reservation fees.
 Withdrawing from buying can result in you losing any fees you’ve paid upfront.
 This is why it’s important to ensure that purchasing a new build is something that you’re certain of.
 Furthermore, having the right mortgage in place before you commit to paying any upfront fees is recommended.

 With thousands of deals to choose from, we understand that finding a suitable deal isn’t easy.
 Furthermore, there are a lot of risks involved when buying a property off-plan.
 You can speak to an advisor who can help you avoid potential problems.

 Mortgage lenders don’t have specific deals solely for newly built properties.
 Whether the property is old or new, the mortgages you’ll be eligible for will be the same.
 That said, lenders do treat mortgage applications differently.

 If you’re wanting to get a buy to let mortgage on a new build, it’s likely you’ll need a 35% deposit as a minimum.
 You can look into purchasing your new build with a Help to Buy mortgage if you have a 5% deposit.

 Getting the best mortgage rates for your new build

-Buying a new build is very different from buying a regular home.
+Buying a newly built home is very different from buying a regular home.
 With options such as buying off-plan and developer deadlines to meet, there’s a lot that can go wrong.
 Having the right mortgage from the very start is crucial.
-Furthermore, having a great mortgage rate can save you a lot of money.
-Why would you choose to pay a high mortgage rate, when you can pay less?
-It simply doesn’t make sense.
+Furthermore, having a great mortgage rate can save you money along the way.

-Brokers can guide you through the new build process and ensure your mortgage will meet developer deadlines.
-Not having your mortgage funds in place could result in your sale falling through.
+Brokers can guide you through the new build process and ensure your mortgage will meet your developer’s deadlines.
+Not having your mortgage funds in place can result in your sale falling through.